DonovanCheung/linux-server-configuration/README.md

 3. Change the ownership of the project directories: `sudo chown -R www-data:www-data catalog/`.
 4. Restart Apache again: `sudo service apache2 restart`.
 5. Open your browser to http://100.26.251.188 or http://ec2-100-26-251-188.compute-1.amazonaws.com/.

+# References
+This project could not have been completed without the help of a fellow Udacitian.
+Their project github which this server was heavily inspired by can be found here: https://github.com/boisalai/udacity-linux-server-configuration